jugglinmike/ae-framework/README.md

 project root.
 This will provision a virtual machine that contains all the necessary dependencies for executing the code in this project.
 Run the shell command `vagrant ssh` to establish a shell connection to the virtual machine.

+## Project Tests

+Execute the following command from the project root to run the automated tests:

+    make test